Chianciano Terme: Main sights

 Present day Chianciano Terme has two distinct areas.
 Chianciano Vecchia (Ancient Chianciano) is located atop a small hill.
 The Porta Rivellini, with its elegant Renaissance structure, is the main gateway into the town at the end of the Via Dante.
 In contrast to this is the modern quarter, the Terme, whose nucleus has grown around the thermal springs and stretches northward in a crescent shape along the Vale della Libertà towards the older city.

-The Church of the Immacolata, restored in 1588 after the Florentine conquest of Siena, once housed the paintings Annunciation by Niccolò Betti, Holy Family by Galgano Perpignani, and a fresco of Madonna of the Peace attributed to Luca Signorelli.

-These works are currently all in the museum of the Collegiata Church of San Giovanni Battista, a Romanesque-Gothic building with a notable portal.
+The Church of the Immaculate Conception (Chianciano), restored in 1588 after the Florentine conquest of Siena, once housed the paintings Annunciation by Niccolò Betti, Holy Family by Galgano Perpignani, and a fresco of Madonna of the Peace attributed to Luca Signorelli.
+These works are currently all in the museum of the Collegiate church of St. John the Baptist (Chianciano Terme), a Romanesque-Gothic building with a notable portal.
 It houses a Holy Scene fresco (16th century), a 14th-century crucifix, and a wooden Dead Christ by Giuseppe Paleari (1783).

-The church of Madonna della Rosa takes its name ("Madonna of the Rose") from a fresco portraying the Virgin giving a Rose to the Child, the work of a 15th-century Sienese master.
+The Church of Saint Mary of the Rose (Chianciano Terme) takes its name from a fresco portraying the Virgin giving a Rose to the Child, the work of a 15th-century Sienese master.
 Also from a Sienese artist is the Madonna delle Carceri (14th century).

 Today, the Terme section is considered among the finest health resorts in Italy with its parks, numerous hotels and especially its therapeutic water that is reputed to cleanse the liver via an increase in the production and excretion of liver bile.
 Among the more notable spas are Acqua Santa, Acqua Fucoli, Acqua Sillene, Acqua Santissima (which also advertises itself as a spa for those with respiratory problems), and Acqua Sant'Elena (which advertises that the calcic-alkaline bicarbonate in its water can treat kidney and urinary tract problems).